-My name’s Georgiana and I’ve just started as a user researcher at Essex County Council.
-This isn’t just a new job for me; it’s a whole new discipline.
+Being a user researcher at Essex County Council isn't just a new job for me, it’s a new discipline.

-What’s new for me is observing users’ behaviour and building a picture of their needs, rather than exploring their expectations and what they want, as you might do in a more ‘traditional’ research environment.
+What’s new for me is observing users’ behaviour and building a picture of their needs rather than their expectations and what they want, as with traditional research.

 Starting with the basics

 The first step of my journey was a hefty one, all the way up to the GDS Academy in Newcastle.
 There, others like me gathered to learn how they could improve their services through research and testing.